swiftablellc/jabberwocky-cordova-plugin-ios/README.md

 ```

 ## Test

-* Run the Project on a physical device.
+* Run on a physical device (FaceID device required).